zonkzonk/radare2-regressions/README.md

  * EXITCODE (number)(optional):    Check the exit code of radare2 matches.
 Can be used to check handling of invalid arguments.

+In this case, "boolean" means 1 for "true" or nothing for "false".
+Not setting the variable has the same effect as setting it to an empty value.

 All uppercase variable names are reserved for the test system.

 The following functions are available: